rubemalmeida/meet-timer/README.md

 ## Usage

-1. **Navigate to Google Meet**: Go to any Google Meet session
+1. **Navigate to Google Meet or Slides**: Go to any Google Meet session or Google Slides presentation
 2. **Open Extension Popup**: Click the extension icon in the browser toolbar
-3. **Set Target Time**: Use the + and - buttons to set your desired meeting duration
+3. **Set Target Time**: Use the + and - buttons to set your desired meeting/presentation duration
 4. **Start Timer**: Click "Start" to begin the timer
-5. **Monitor Progress**: The timer will be visible in the top-left corner of the Meet window
+5. **Monitor Progress**: The timer will be visible in the top-left corner of the Meet or Slides window
 6. **Visual Alert**: When the target time is reached, the timer will start blinking
 7. **Control Timer**: Use "Pause" to pause or "Reset" to reset the timer
+8. **Screen Sharing**: When presenting Google Slides with screen sharing, all participants will see the timer

 ## Interface